modelos1/Proyecto1/README.md

 - **Technical Report**: A detailed technical breakdown of the digital wallet architecture, including system design, security measures, and implementation details.
 - **Research Paper**: An academic-style document discussing the theoretical foundations, problem statement, methodology, and results of the project.
 - **Project Poster**: A visual summary highlighting the core concepts, features, and outcomes of the digital wallet project, designed for quick reference and presentations.
+- **Python Services**: A collection of microservices implemented in Python to handle different aspects of the digital wallet system.
+- **Java Services**: A set of backend services implemented in Java for managing critical operations in the digital wallet infrastructure.

 ---